tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/masking_strategies.md

 `test@example.com`, you might choose to "mask" that email with a random string, `xgoi4301nkyi79fjfdopvyjc5lnbr9`, and their associated address with another random string `2ab6jghdg37uhkaz3hpyavpss1dvg2`.

-!!!
-Tip "Masking does not equal anonymization.
-Since records are not deleted, a masked dataset is pseudonymized in most cases, and may still be identifiable if the masking is reversible or easy to predict."
+<Callout>Masking does not equal anonymization.
+Since records are not deleted, a masked dataset is pseudonymized in most cases, and may still be identifiable if the masking is reversible or easy to predict.</Callout>

 In Fides, your options to pseudonymize data are captured in "masking strategies".
 Fides supports a wide variety of masking strategies for different purposes when used directly as an API including HMAC, Hash, AES encryption, string rewrite, random string rewrite, and null rewrite.

 ### Why mask instead of delete?
 Deleting customer data may involve entirely deleting a whole record (all attributes of the entity) or permanent and irreversible anonymization of the record by updating specific fields within a record with masked values.

 Using a masking strategy instead of straight deletion to obscure PII helps ensure referential integrity in your database.
 For example, you might have an `orders` table with a foreign key to `user` without cascade delete.
 Say you first